October 9, 2020

 - Emergency loan acquisitions at the Hebrew Free Loan Association of San Antonio;

 - And much, much more!

-So please, this weekend, as we celebrate Simhat Torah and we acknowledge all the amazing things happening across our wonderful San Antonio Jewish community, please consider how you can do your part and contribute to the Annual Campaign.
+So please, this week, as we celebrate Simhat Torah and we acknowledge all the amazing things happening across our wonderful San Antonio Jewish community, please consider how you can do your part and contribute to the Annual Campaign.
 The Jewish community needs your help, participation, and generous support so that we can in turn continue to support the amazing agencies keeping our Jewish community going.